davep/jsNG/docs/index.md

   that can be read as a single file.
 - `bin/ngserve` - Simple self-contained web server that serves Norton Guide files as a website.
+- `bin/ng2html` - Simple tool that turns a Norton Guide file into a serious of HTML files.